Through Out The Year

 Nar Phu Valley Kangla Pass trek is a restricted area trekking in Nepal.
 The Government of Nepal has restricted the Free Individual Trekking (FIT) in this region.
 It is to protect the native lifestyle, culture and tradition from foreign invasion.
 Next, it is close to the border with the Tibetan Plateau.
 Therefore, the restriction is imposed to prevent any unwanted activities to disturb the diplomatic between Nepal and China.
 A solo trekking to Naar Phu Valley is not allowed.

 You must be in a group of at least two members supported by the registered guide.
 You need a special trekking permit to do this trek.
 The cost of this permit is different in different times of the year.
 Nar Phu Valley restricted area permit costs USD 100 per person for the first 7 days from September to November.
 You need to pay USD 15 per person for every single additional day.
 For the same permit, you have to pay USD 75 per person for the first 7 days from December to August.
 For every additional day, you have to pay USD 10 per person if the given time expires.

 To connect Kangla Pass trek with Annapurna Circuit trek, you need Annapurna Conservation Area Permit (ACAP) Entry Permit.
 You have to pay USD 30 for ACAP Entry Permit per person per entry.
-Additionally, 13% VAT is also added to the given amount.
-For only Naar Phu Valley trek, you don’t need TIMS Card.
+For only Nar Phu Valley trek, you don’t need TIMS Card.
 But, if you want to continue Annapurna Circuit trek, you need this also.
-It costs USD 10 for an organized trek and USD 20 for FIT.
+It costs USD 10 for an organized trekking in Nepal and USD 20 for FIT.

 Nar Phu Valley and kangla Trek Map